ColiverSEC/Enterprise-IAM-Lab/okta/mfa-policies.md

 ### 5️⃣ Test Sign-In

 1. Ensure your **test user** is in the correct group (if applicable)
+2. Copy your app URL from the **Embed Link** section of the **General** tab of your app
-2. Open a new incognito browser window
+3. Open a new incognito browser window and paste the URL
-3. Go to the **Okta user portal** or launch the app directly
+4. Go to the **Okta user portal** or launch the app directly
-4. Confirm you are prompted for MFA
+5. Confirm you are prompted for MFA

 📸 Screenshot:
 ![MFA Prompt](../screenshots/okta_mfa_prompt.png)